mohitpai/journey-optimizer.en/help/using/configuration/direct-mail-configuration.md

 1. Set a name for your configuration.

-1. Select the configuration **[!UICONTROL Type]**, i.e. the server that you want to use for uploading and storing the direct mail files.<!--why is it Type and not Server or Server type? asked to PM-->
+1. Select the configuration **[!UICONTROL Server type]**, i.e. the server that you want to use for uploading and storing the direct mail files.

     ![](assets/file-routing-config-type.png)